daniel5gh/blog/_posts/2015-03-07-python-qt-event-handling-coroutines.markdown

         #
         # when Qt calls this wrapper function, `func` holds
         # the decorated function.
 When called it returns our
-        # coroutine as a generator and it doesn't execute anything yet.
+        # coroutine as a generator, and it doesn't execute anything yet.
         generator = func(*args, **kwargs)
         # Then execute is called without input_ argument so the coroutine
         # will advance to the first yield and it also registers `execute`
-        # itself as a callback on task so we get called *again*, but this
+        # itself as a callback on task, so we get called *again*, but this
         # time with an input_ argument (the task result).
         execute(generator)
     return wrapper